 What Do You Want On Your Tombstone?

-Death is a pretty morbid subject but I am going to try and put a positive spin on it.
-Death is inevitable so almost everyone has likely had the the misfortune of losing someone close to them.
+Death is a pretty morbid subject, but I am going to try and put a positive spin on it.
+Death is inevitable, so almost everyone has likely had the misfortune of losing someone close to them.
 I have been very fortunate to have not lost too many loved ones (knock on wood) but those I have lost definitely had an impact on me.
-For instance my grandfather passed away a few years ago who is one of the most gentle and kind people I have come to know.
-Seeing him in an open casket was nice in that I got to see him one last time but obviously difficult for the mind to consume.
-We often take those around us for granted but during funerals we are all reminded how fragile life is and how important it is to appreciate those around us.
+For instance, my grandfather passed away a few years ago who is one of the most gentle and kind people I have come to know.
+Seeing him in an open casket was nice in that I got to see him one last time, but obviously difficult for the mind to consume.
+We often take those around us for granted, but during funerals we are all reminded how fragile life is and how important it is to appreciate those around us.

 The Flipflop Generation: How Generation “Y” Will Change the Workforce